Skip to content

 1. Set account_holder[customer] to the Customer id.

-2. Set the data permissions parameter to include the data required to fulfill your use case.
+2. Set the data permissions parameter to include the data required to fulfil your use case.

 3. (Optional) set the prefetch parameter for retrieving the data on account creation.